glongo001/python-api-challenge/README.md

 ![alt text](https://github.com/glongo001/python-api-challenge/blob/main/WeatherPy/Resources/lat_windspeed_south.png)

 ## Part 2: VacationPy
+I created a Python script to visualize weather data of over 500 cities at different distances from the equator.
 - Used the list of cities stored in the csv file from Part 1 to create a heatmap using the latitudes and longitudes as locations and humidity as the weight.
 - Created new dataframe to store only cities with my ideal weather conditions.
 - Used the dataframe to search for nearby hotels in each city and stored the hotel name in the new dataframe.